 How much reward do you want?
 How much risk are you willing to take?
 The higher the reward the higher the risk.
 Are you willing to do research on companies?

 Stock training is necessary.
 It takes study, practice and discipline.
-As we learn about funds and stocks, you can decide which is the best fit for you (try our stock picks service for free).
+As we learn about funds and stocks, you can decide which is the best fit for you.

 The stock market is a battle of bulls and bears.
 Buyers and sellers constantly fight to take control of the market and traders trade greed and fear.
 This, of course, poses risk to traders.